enactjs/docs/src/pages/uses/index.md

 ## Robotics

-Robitics is another platform where creating engaging applications is becoming important.
+Robotics is another platform where creating engaging applications is becoming important.
 As robots interact with humans, a simple and intuitive approach to the user interface is required.
 Enact can help developers design applications that work well on a variety of interfaces and that communicate with the underlying systems.

 [Read more about Enact for Robotics](./robotics/).